Ikigai-Systems/stimulus-multiselect/README.md

 }
 ```

-- `multiselect-added` whenever an element is added.
+- `multiselect:item-added` whenever an element is added.
 This event contains the added object in the events `detail` under `item`:

 ```javascript
 myFunction(event) {
   console.log(event.detail.item) // Should print the added object - { "value": "test", "text": "Test" }
 }
 ```
-- `multiselect-addable` If the addable url is added to the multiselect when the search provides no results a link appears.
+- `multiselect:item-addable` If the addable url is added to the multiselect when the search provides no results a link appears.
 Pressing this link fires this event.
 You can use this event as a hook to decide how you want to handle adding a non-existing element to the multiselect.

 ## Examples